-- Toyota recommends the use of gasoline that contains detergent additives to avoid build-up of engine deposits. - All gasoline sold in the US contains detergent additives to clean and/or keep clean intake systems.
+- Toyota recommends the use of gasoline that contains detergent additives to avoid build-up of engine deposits. - All gasoline sold in the US contains minimum detergent additives to clean and/or keep clean intake systems, per EPA's lowest additives concentration program. - Toyota strongly recommends the use of Top Tier Detergent Gasoline.
+For more information on Top Tier Detergent Gasoline and a list of marketers, please go to the official website www.toptiergas.com.